microsoft/vscode-wiki/Coding-Guidelines.md

 * Use PascalCase for `enum` values
 * Use camelCase for `function` and `method` names
 * Use camelCase for `property` names and `local variables`
-* Use whole words in names when possible
+* Use whole words in names wherever possible

 ## Types
 * Do not export `types` or `functions` unless you need to share it across multiple components